Nera26/pokerhub/docs/runbooks/orphaned-reservation.md

 - Redis keys show `ttl=-1` for `reservation:*` entries.

 ## Mitigation Steps
-1. Locate the reservation in Redis with `scripts/reservation-find.sh <playerId>`.
+1. Ensure `REDIS_URL` points to the target Redis instance, then locate the reservation with `scripts/reservation-find.sh <playerId>`.
-2. Manually release or expire the reservation using `redis-cli` or `scripts/reservation-release.sh <playerId>`.
+2. Release the reservation with `scripts/reservation-release.sh <playerId>` or manually via `redis-cli`.
 3. Ask the player to reconnect and confirm the seat status.
 4. If several reservations are affected, restart the reservation service with `pm2 restart reservation`.
 5. Log the incident and follow up with impacted players.